dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 Write a program to read in a weight in kilograms and convert it to pounds.
 There are about 2.20462 pounds in one kilogram.
 Display the result to one decimal place.

-The current all-time world record for weight lifted overhead in the clean and jerk is 267 kg (589 pounds), held by the vending-machine-sized Georgian superheavy weightlifter Lasha Talakhadze.
-Use your program to calculate the weight of Rezazadeh's record lift in pounds.
+The current all-time world record for weight lifted overhead in the clean and jerk is 267 kg (589 pounds), held by the vending-machine-sized (6' 6" and 403 pounds) Georgian superheavy weightlifter Lasha Talakhadze.
+Use your program to calculate the weight of Talakhadze's record lift  in pounds.